opcua-skills/skill-nodeset/README.md

 The `master` branch only contains the `*Model.xml` files, not the compiled NodeSet2.xml files.

-On every push to a branch, an is executed and the resultin model files are pushed back to the branch 'master-published'.
+On every push to a branch, an is executed and the resulting model files are pushed back to the branch 'master-published'.

 Have a look at the resulting files here: https://github.com/opcua-skills/skill-nodeset/tree/master-published/Published